Skip to main content

 • Quarter two: Pulse survey that tracks progress on a specific activity resulting from your baseline survey, as well as core engagement questions

-You don’t have to follow that structure exactly, but it’s a solid framework for soliciting feedback without making employees feel like you’re asking the same things repeatedly.
+You don’t have to follow this structure exactly, but it’s a solid framework for soliciting employee feedback without making your workforce feel like you’re asking the same questions over and over.

-In short, employee engagement isn’t something you can measure once.
+In short, employee engagement isn’t something you measure once.
 Much like your organization itself, your engagement levels are ever-changing.
-Monitoring them regularly and reliably helps you stay on top of those inevitable ebbs and flows.
+Monitor them regularly and reliably to stay on top of those inevitable ebbs and flows.

-And while some organizations are quick to point to “survey fatigue” as an argument against closely monitoring engagement levels, it’s worth remembering: People don’t get tired of offering their opinions – they get tired of their employers failing to act on them.
+While some organizations are quick to point to “survey fatigue” as an argument against closely monitoring engagement levels, it’s worth remembering: People don’t get tired of offering their opinions – they get tired of their employers failing to act on them.
+Employee engagement data is valuable, and when you act on what you learn from it, you show your employees that they’re valuable to you.

 illustration of various floating shapes and objects with a magnifying glass showing a smiley face on a ball